cesaraustralia/DynamicGrids.jl/README.md

 ### Non-Number Grids

 Grids containing custom and non-`Number` types are possible, with some caveats.
-They must define `Base.zero` for their type, and should be a bitstype for performance.
+They must define `Base.zero` for their element type, and should be a bitstype for performance.
 Tuple does not define `zero`. `Array` is not a bitstype, and does not define `zero`.
 `SArray` from StaticArrays.jl is both, and can be used as the contents of a grid.
 Custom structs that defne `zero` should also work.